ShunsukeMatsuno/ShunsukeMatsuno.github.io/content/research.md

 ## Job Market Paper
-"The Gatekeeping Expert's Dilemma"
+"The Gatekeeping Expert's Dilemma" [[paper]](/papers/JMP_matsuno.pdf) [[supplementary material]](/papers/supplementary-material_Gatekeeping-Experts-Dilemma.pdf)

 <div style="display:none;" id="ExpandContent" data-expanded="true"><br>

 [expand]

-Gatekeepers do not directly control agents and hold only veto power.
-Instead, they influence agents through communication.
-Their expertise helps agents' decisions, while veto power disciplines them.
-However, they face a dilemma: transparent communication may enable agents to game standards.
-How can gatekeeping experts effectively influence agents without losing leverage?
-The paper studies this question in the context of financial auditing, where an expert auditor decides whether to accept a manager's financial report.
-I show that strategic vagueness is the key: by revealing just enough to prevent the manager from inflating the report, the auditor guides the manager while preserving leverage.
-This theoretical lens provides a novel rationale for why auditors predominantly accept clients' financial reporting.
-Comparative statics reveals that greater gatekeeper independence or expertise may dampen communication.
-This paper contributes to our understanding of how gatekeepers function from an informational perspective.
+Gatekeepers do not directly control agents but instead hold only veto power.
+They also have expertise and influence agents through communication.
+Their expertise helps agents' decisions, while veto power disciplines those decisions.
+However, gatekeepers face a dilemma: transparent communication may let agents game standards.
+How can gatekeeping experts guide behavior without being gamed?
+Many economic settings feature this tradeoff, including bank stress tests, environmental regulations, and financial auditing.
+Using financial auditing as the primary example, I show that strategic vagueness is the key: by revealing just enough to prevent the manager from inflating the report, the auditor guides the manager while preserving her gatekeeping power.
+This theoretical lens provides a novel rationale for why auditors predominantly accept clients' financial reports.
+Comparative statics reveals that greater gatekeeper independence or expertise sometimes dampens communication.
+This paper shows how communication and veto power make gatekeepers effective.

 [/expand]
 </div>